georgizk/ims-release/README.md

 ```

 #### Config

+1. Update the configuration to use the appropriate database and credentials
+2. Create a directory to svae images to

 The last thing to do is to make sure your `config/config.json` file has the right data.
 For this local setup, it should contain the following.